 Known to have pressed for Asylum Records, Island Records.

 Founded in 1946, Specialty Records Corporation was at one point one of the biggest pressing plants in the world.
 Warner Communications Inc. purchased Specialty in 1978 along with Allied Record Company in 1979 to form WEA Manufacturing Inc. CD pressing started at the plant in September 1986 and they also manufactured cassettes and VHS tapes.
 WEA operated the pressing plant under the Specialty name until the plant was offically renamed WEA Mfg.
 Olyphant at the end of 1996.
+In 2003, the facility was sold to Cinram as part of their take-over of WEA Manufacturing.
+Cinram operated the plant until November, 2015 when Cinram was acquired by Technicolor, who continue to operate the former Specialty plant today in some capacity.

 How to identify records pressed at Specialty Records Corporation